yoontaeung/yoontaeung.github.io/_pages/about.md

   - /about.html
 ---

-Hello👋 my name is Taeung Yoon and I am an incoming Ph.D. student at University of Illinois Urbana-Champaign, under the guidance of Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
-My research interests lie in LLM/AI agent security and applied cryptography.
-I am currently exploring the use of zero-knowledge proofs to solve the pressing challenges in AI agent security.
-Previously, I conducted research in distributed systems and blockchain security at [NETSP lab](https://netsp.kaist.ac.kr/).
+I am a first-year Ph.D. student at University of Illinois Urbana-Champaign advised by [Prof. Xiaojing Liao](https://www.xiaojingliao.com/).
+I previously worked with [Prof. Min Suk Kang](https://netsp.kaist.ac.kr/) in Network Security and Privacy Lab at KAIST.

+LLMs are now everywhere.
+Big tech companies are spending enormous amounts of money to scale and improve these proprietary models, and industries are integrating LLMs into their products.
+But how much can we trust LLMs?
+Is the response coming from the intended model?
+Has the model been trained correctly?
+How we ensure AI compliance (or alignment) is becoming increasingly important.
+My current research focuses on building secure and trustworthy AI systems.
+In particular, I am interested in how cryptography meets AI compliance for verifying modern AI behaviors.
+My prior work spans blockchain security, including frontrunning attacks against fair-ordering protocols and partitioning attacks on Ethereum.

 News
 ------